 4.5.8.4.1 Interchangeability function firing semi-automatic.
-Each weapon shall be fired in accordance with the Operator's Manual 9-1005-319-10 and shall be held in a firing stand simulating shoulder firing per 11837943 (semi-automatic/targeting and accuracy firing), using ammunition M855, 5.56mm ball cartridges in accordance with drawing 9342868.
+Each weapon shall be fired in accordance with the Operator's Manual 9-1005-319-10 and shall be held in either the fixture in accordance with drawing 11837943 or a Government-approved equivalent fixture using ammunition M855, 5.56mm ball cartridges in accordance with drawing 9342868.

 4.5.8.4.2 Interchangeability function firing automatic.
-Each weapon shall be fired in accordance with the Operator's Manual 9-1005-319-10 and shall be held in a firing stand simulating shoulder firing in accordance with drawing 11837945 (automatic firing), using ammunition M855, 5.56mm ball cartridges in accordance with drawing 9342868.
+Each weapon shall be fired in accordance with the Operator's Manual 9-1005-319-10 and shall be held in either the stand in accordance with drawing 11837945 or a Government-approved equivalent stand using ammunition M855, 5.56mm ball cartridges in accordance with drawing 9342868.
 The selector lever shall be set on "AUTO" for continuous burst firing.
 The M4A1 shall be fired using a fully loaded 30 round magazine by pulling the trigger and holding rearward until it stops firing.